josephdburdick/j0e.me/src/api/experience.md

           start: 2020-01-01
           end: null
         description: >
           Founding member of the Platform UI team.
-While living in Argentina in 2019, instrumental in interviewing and recruiting key team members who have significantly contributed to the team's success.
+While working remotely instrumental in interviewing and recruiting key team members who have significantly contributed to the team's success.

           Spearheaded the development of the Unqork Design System (UQDS), which now forms a core part of Unqork's platform, enhancing both functionality and user experience.